Camp Q & A

 We have a large, outdoor swimming pool that operates for our summer camp programs in July and August.

-The laneway will be never be expanded to facilitate two way traffic.
+The laneway cannot be expanded to facilitate two way traffic.
 Please remember to drive slowly, obey signs, follow instructions of staff and use wider sections to pull over and allow others to pass.
 We appreciate your patience and cooperation in keeping everyone safe as they enter and exit the property.

 Each spring, we resurface the gravel laneway and try to fill the potholes as they surface throughout the summer,